3.3 Assessment

 What form of assessment ensures that students and teacher are and remain actively engaged with the learning objectives?
 What form of assessment ensures that differences between students do not create barriers?

-The following form of assessment encourages students to work independently and allows them to decide the order in which they work.
-This form of assessment allows students also to work at their own pace on a self-selected pathway.
+Assessment with check marks encourages students to work independently and allows them to decide the order in which they work.
+Read more about this method of assessment, which allows students to work at their own pace.
 A learning environment that makes this possible involves customized assessment.
 Here you distinguish between assessing basic material and assessing assignments chosen by students themselves.

 2 Dealing with differences